 We'll go over your case.
 We'll talk about the pros and cons are going to trial.
 We'll talk about the good and bad points related to your topic, and if you decide you want to get me involved, we'll develop a plan that we'll execute step by step to bring you the result you must have.

 Of course, we have limitations, and that's the evidence.
 Prosecutors are going to be putting on whatever evidence the police gather.
 We, of course, can attack that evidence.
-We also have the ability to get evidence on your behalf and put that on if it makes sense and if it's going to help your criminal case.
+We also can get evidence on your behalf and put that on if it makes sense and if it's going to help your criminal case.

 Of course, once all of the evidence is said and done, the actual attorney starts because there will be a closing argument.
 Your criminal defense attorney needs to work hard to ensure that all of the best ideas are made and all of the best angles are covered on your behalf to get the result you must have.